JLPM22/MotionMatching/README.md

 3. Press *Add BVH* and reference the *.bvh* (I will refer to them as *.bvh* files although we changed their extension to *.txt*) file.
 In the following field *BVH with TPose* reference a *.bvh* file in which the first frame the character is in T-Pose.
 The skeleton should be the same in all *.bvh*, and you can use the same *.bvh* as before if it contains in the first frame a T-Pose.

-4. Select the scale of the *.bvh* file and the local vector pointing forward of the hips/root joint.
-For example, in the following image, this is the Z-axis (0, 0, 1):
+4. Select the scale of the *.bvh* file and the local vector pointing forward and up of the hips/root joint.
+For example, in the following image, the forward local vector is the Z-axis (0, 0, 1) and the up local vector is Y-axis (0, 1, 0):

    > Make sure you have the *Gizmo handle position toggle* in local space.
 [More Info](https://docs.unity3d.com/Manual/PositioningGameObjects.html).
    >